Bolsonaro, Lula headed to runoff after tight Brazil election

 A slow economic recovery has yet to reach the poor, with 33 million Brazilians going hungry despite higher welfare payments.
 Like several of its Latin American neighbors coping with high inflation and a vast number of people excluded from formal employment, Brazil is considering a shift to the political left.

-Bolsonaro has repeatedly questioned the reliability not just of opinion polls, but also of Brazil’s electronic voting machines.
-Analysts fear he has laid the groundwork to reject results.

-At one point, Bolsonaro claimed to possess evidence of fraud, but never presented any, even after the electoral authority set a deadline to do so.
+Bolsonaro has claimed to possess evidence of electoral fraud, but never presented any, even after the electoral authority set a deadline to do so.
 He said as recently as Sept.
 18 that if he doesn’t win in the first round, something must be “abnormal.”

 Da Silva, 76, was once a metalworker who rose from poverty to the presidency and is credited with building an extensive social welfare program during his 2003-2010 tenure that helped lift tens of millions into the middle class.